The Most Trusted Gold Buyers

 Most serious gold buyers are looking for yellow gold, white gold or rose gold jewelry.
 It can be 8 karat or more.
 The items can even be broken or blemished or even have parts missing, like a chain link or a latch.
-So if you have any chains, necklaces, pendants, earrings or rings that you no longer have use for, they can be sold for instant cash to the Worthy network of gold buyers.
+So if you have any chains, necklaces, pendants, earrings or rings that you no longer have use for, they can be sold for instant cash via Worthy's unique auction platform.

 What are the Stamped Numbers on my Pieces of Gold Jewelry?